opendatahub-io/architecture-decision-records/service-mesh/ODH-ADR-OSSM-0001-authorino-deployment-strategy.md

 ## Open Questions

-* Do we consider a case when Authorino Operator is pre-installed by the user, so `managementState: Unmanaged`?
-How do we want to handle this?
+* How to manage cases where the Authorino Operator is pre-installed by the user?
+  * Should `managementState: Unmanaged` be exposed for Authorino (sub)component?
+  * As this is integral part of Service Mesh setup, does `managementState: Unmanaged` set on this level implies the same for Authorino deployment?
-* How should productized images be handled?
-Through `relatedImages` mechanism in CSV?
+* What strategy should be employed for handling productized images?
+Is the `relatedImages` mechanism in CSV suitable?

 ## Alternatives